On Father's Day... some thoughts about a father I barely knew. And disliked what I did know about him.

 Knocking on the hotel room door.
 Seeing him standing there, my also never-met half brother standing behind him.
 Shaking his hand.
 Sitting down on the edge of a bed to thumb through the General Electric manuals he wanted me to see, evidence of his work life.
 Shaking his hand at the end of the hour.
 Hearing the hotel door shut.
 Feeling so fucking relieved that the hour was over.

 So my entire face-to-face conscious connection with my father consists of, oh, about 30 seconds of memories.
 Not much.
 Yet half a minute more than lots of people have who never saw their father at all.

 Which included my father.
 His mother died giving birth to him.
 His father immediately took off.
-They were German-speaking immigrants from Poland.
-Welcome to America, Baby John HInes!
+They were Polish-speaking German immigrants with the last name of Mueller or Müller.
+Welcome to America, Baby John Hines!
 (He was adopted by the Hines family.)